minio/docs/source/reference/minio-mc/mc-ilm-edit.rst

 - Specify any additional flags to add or modify the lifecycle management rule.
 For example, specify
-  :mc-cmd:`~mc ilm edit transition-days` to override the existing transition days value for the rule.
+  :mc-cmd:`~mc ilm edit --transition-days` to override the existing transition days value for the rule.

 Behavior